TheWiseNoob/Laravel-JWT-Quotation-App/README.md

 - If using php artisan serve, go to http://127.0.0.1:8000.

 ## Login & Use App

-- Login using the email `admin@email.com` and the password `A^r+K<:jeRU*BH\Y4S?W`.
+Login using the email `admin@email.com` and the password `A^r+K<:jeRU*BH\Y4S?W`.
 These credentials were present in .env when seeding the database.
-- Use the quotation app the way required. :smiley:

 ![Screenshot1](login-form.png?raw=true)

+## Use App

+Use the quotation app the way required. :smiley:

 ![Screenshot1](quotation-form.png?raw=true)